r3tr0ananas/aninas/README.md

 > **I will not provide any help** with setting this bot up, nor will I respond to issues that appear when self-hosting this bot.

 ## Credits
-There is some code taken from [Monty](https://github.com/onerandomusername/monty-python)
+There is some code taken from [Monty](https://github.com/onerandomusername/monty-python) for the Codeberg stuff.